 6890.
 Land Use Law.
 3. Deals primarily with public methods of making decisions concerning the use and development of land.
 Land use decisions range from the issuance of building permits or variances to zoning to long-range planning.
 Examines tensions between private and public interests (private landowners, community residents, developers, business persons, and city/county officials) over the use of private property, the legal principles that inform the possible resolutions of these tensions and define governmental authority, and the implications of land use regulation for the exercise of other rights, such as free speech.

 6915.
 Topics in Law.
 1-3.
 Specific subject matter varies each year and between each section because the course is normally taught by a visiting faculty or by a law faculty member or interdisciplinary team who wish to present a special topic not able to be offered on a regular basis.
 Students should check class schedules for current offerings each semester.
 Prerequisite: completion of first year of law school; consent of instructor required for non-law students.

 6920.
 Legal Skills and Problems.
 1-2.

 6930.
 Legal Clinic.
 2-3 (Max.
 6).
 Supervised clinical training in law office and court procedures.
 Clinical programs available are the Defender Aid Program, Legal Services Program, and the Prosecution Assistance Program.
-Satisfactory/unsatisfactory only.
-Prerequisite: third year standing.
+Prerequisite: Students must have completed first year of law school.